ThaiDuongVu/Wardi/README.md

 ## Import from shop URL

-The user imports the clothing item from a retail link (e.g., Amazon, Ebay).
+Users can import the clothing item they'd wish to try on from a retail link (e.g., Amazon, Ebay).

 ### Shop import demo